torreta/Learning-React/README.md

 Anything that works with Javascript Core, works with react.
 (V6 Javascript engine of chrome but for Ios)

-npm install --save <package name>; works wonders and modifies package.json file like a boss
+`npm install --save <package name>`; works wonders and modifies package.json file like a boss

 (exported lodash, some sweet tools there https://lodas.com/docs)

+`rnpm <command>` exists too... is meant to be used when you have Complex library imports, or when some libraries have an specific java/ios (shift) component and a javascript component

 Extras: